- 1 Pre-Immigration Tax Planning Basics

 Green Card Ramifications

-That is because legal permanent residents/green card holders are taxed on their worldwide income, and they also must report their global assets — even if they reside outside of the U.S.
+Legal permanent residents/green card holders are taxed on their worldwide income, and they also must report their global assets — even if they reside outside of the U.S.

 Therefore, even if a person resides outside of United States, maintains all of their assets outside of United States, and all of their income is sourced outside of United States — they will still be subject to US tax and reporting on their worldwide income and assets — just as if they were a US citizens.